hillalee/Fullstack-Bootcamp/DOM/DrumKit/README.md

-Drum kit exrcise, need to add sounds and photos
+Drum kit exercise, need to add sounds and photos